-Step behind the scenes with candid snapshots, sparks of inspiration, and a closer look at my storyboarding process.
-Explore the layers of my creative journey—each one revealing the care, thought, and energy behind turning concepts into animated reality.
+Take a look at the behind the scenes with snapshots, sparks of inspiration, and a glance at my storyboarding process.
+Be privy to bits of my creative journey that holds the care, thought, and energy behind the thoughts and concpets that were made reality.
 This is your window into how I transform imagination into motion.

 This animation draws its inspiration from my fascination with the human imagination.
 I've noticed that it changes over time, which led me to wonder—can imagination ever disappear completely as we age?
 Out of both curiosity and self-preservation, I began asking people on the streets of London, “What do you imagine?”